jackkrebsbach/rmeanshift/README.md

 # Meanshift: a robust approach toward feature space analysis.

 This package provides an R interface to the Mean Shift algorithm implemented in C++ by D. Comaniciu and P. Meer.
+The input must be a 3D array with last dimension representing the number of channels/bands.
+The output is an array of the same dimensions as the input.
+See examples below.

 | Original                 | Segmented                           |
 |--------------------------|-------------------------------------|